scipy/scipy.org/www/scipylib/building/windows.rst

 Compared to OSX and Linux, building NumPy and SciPy on Windows is more difficult, largely due to the lack of compatible, open-source libraries like LAPACK_ or ATLAS_ that are necessary to build both libraries and have them perform relatively well.
-You can't ``sudo apt-get install`` everything like you can on the other two platforms.
+It is not possible to just call a one-liner on the command prompt as you would on other platforms via ``sudo apt-get install`` machinery.

 Fortunately, a lot of work has been done recently to rectify this situation.
-Projects such as OpenBLAS_ and Mingwpy_ are under active development to develop open-source toolchains that would allow Windows users to build and develop with NumPy and SciPy from source without issues of financial, platform, or licensing constraints.
+Projects such as OpenBLAS_ and Mingwpy_ are under active development to develop open-source toolchains that would allow Windows users to build and develop with NumPy and SciPy from source, and hence, freeing them from financial, platform, or licensing constraints.

 This document describes one option to build OpenBLAS and SciPy from source that was validated for scipy 1.0.0.
 However, in light of all the work currently being done, **do not expect** these instructions to be accurate in the long-run and be sure to check up on any of the open source projects mentioned for the most up-to-date information.
-For more information on all of these projects, the Mingwpy_ website is an **excellent** source of more in-depth information than this document will provide.
+For more information on all of these projects, the Mingwpy_ website is an excellent source of in-depth information than this document will provide.

 .. _Mingwpy: http://mingwpy.github.io/
 .. _ATLAS: http://math-atlas.sourceforge.net/